YashKSahu/vrx/README.md

 * We also welcome users with simulation needs beyond RobotX.
 As we continue to improve the environment, we hope to offer support to a wide range of potential applications.

 ---
+## Introduction
+Research for autonomous navigation in the field of wheeled mobile robotics dates back to 1950’s and has grown quite strong in the past decade with advancement of computation power, availability of low-cost sensors and most importantly the large open-source community, whereas research in maritime robotics is younger comparatively mostly because of the challenges and large number of parameters to deal with when interacting with water.
+In this report I demonstrate autonomous navigation using a USV in an unknown (no pre-built map) water lake simulated environment.
+This small project is for the final selection round for a remote internship at the Autonomous Engineers Private Limited (AEPL), India.

 ## Obstacle Avoidance and Navigation using move_base
 1. Create workspace and setup repo